 - Perfect Rob Roy: A very similar drink with different proportions of the ingredients.
 Also, use Angostura or Peychaud’s bitters instead.

 Tips and Variations

-- A variation of the Affinity Cocktail is to substitute Whiskey with Crème Yvette.
+- Another variation of the Affinity cocktail is to substitute Whiskey with Crème Yvette.
 Crème Yvette is a spicy violet flavored liqueur.

 - I prefer to shake the drink in a cocktail shaker, but you can also stir the ingredients in a high glass with ice.

 - I also prefer to add the bitters into the glass rather than shake it with other ingredients.
 Shaking with the bitters gives you a different taste than adding it later.

 - I prefer to use Dolin for both dry and sweet vermouth, but you could use one that suits your taste.